2017 Catholic Imagination Conference

 - To showcase the work of Catholic writers across the spectrum, with a particular emphasis on New York Catholic writers and work fostered by the Ignatian Imagination.

-In the spring of 2017 the Curran Center for American Catholic Studies will host an international conference devoted to the theme, “The Future of the Catholic Literary Imagination.”
-This conference is a follow-up to the first Catholic Imagination conference hosted by the Center for Advanced Catholic Studies at the University of Southern California in spring of 2015.
+This conference was a follow-up to the first Catholic Imagination conference hosted by the Center for Advanced Catholic Studies at the University of Southern California in spring of 2015.

-A number of premier Catholic writers across the genres will gather at our Lincoln Center campus to give lectures, readings, and panel presentations over the course of three days.
-The purpose of the conference is to engage in discussion about the role that Catholic writers play both in American culture and in the life of the Church and to consider the role they will continue to play in the future.
+A number of premier Catholic writers across the genres gathered at our Lincoln Center campus to give lectures, readings, and panel presentations over the course of three days.
+The conference engaged in discussion about the role that Catholic writers play both in American culture and in the life of the Church and to consider the role they will continue to play in the future.

 We would like to thank the following co-sponsors for their generous contributions: